WHIO-FM

-WHIO-FM (95.7 MHz) – branded AM 1290 and News 95.7 WHIO – is a commercial radio station licensed to Pleasant Hill, Ohio, and serving the Dayton metropolitan area.
-It simulcasts a news/talk radio format with sister station WHIO 1290 AM.
-They are owned by the Cox Media Group.
-The studios are at the Cox Media Center on South Main Street (Ohio State Route 48) in Dayton.
+WHIO-FM (95.7 MHz) is a commercial radio station licensed to Pleasant Hill, Ohio, United States, and serving the Dayton metropolitan area.
+Owned by Cox Media Group, it features a talk radio format in a simulcast with WHIO (1290 AM).
+The studios are located at the Cox Media Center on South Main Street (Ohio State Route 48) in Dayton.

-WHIO-FM has an effective radiated power (ERP) of 50,000 watts, the maximum for most Ohio FM stations.
 The transmitter tower is on Aiken Road in Houston.